 The EVO ICL offers unparalleled quality of vision, providing excellent contrast.
 Two unique factors help explain this superior optical performance.
 First, the EVO ICL is made of Collamer–a soft, flexible lens material that contains a small amount of collagen–making the lens extremely biocompatible for a lifetime of clear vision.
 Second, the lens is placed inside of the eye, where it continues to focus light accurately without any maintenance required.

 The EVO ICL is inserted into the eye by an ophthalmologist through a small, micro incision.
 The lens unfolds in the eye and is positioned between the iris and the natural lens where it stays indefinitely.
 The procedure takes approximately 15 minutes and is performed on an outpatient basis.

 The EVO ICL is made of collamer, an advanced lens material that has unique properties.
 Collamer transmits light and reduces reflections that can interfere with vision, so you see clearly.
 Made of a copolymer and collagen, collamer is also highly biocompatible.
 It allows the EVO ICL to rest quietly in position while accurately correcting vision.
 Collamer is the only lens material made with collagen, which is the best choice for a lens that is going to remain inside your body for a lifetime.

 The EVO ICL does not alter any structures within the eye or on the cornea.
 If necessary, it can be removed from the eye by a simple surgical procedure.

 Invisible and Undetectable

-You won’t be able to see the Visian ICL in your eye, and neither will anybody else.
+You won’t be able to see the EVO ICL in your eye, and neither will anybody else.
 Exceptional quality of vision will be the only reminder that you have had 21st century vision correction.

 Wide-Range Vision Correction